-Designated critical habitat for the Middle Rio Grande extends from Cochiti Dam downstream to the utility line crossing the Rio Grande at the upstream end of the Elephant Butte Reservoir, which means that there is designated critical habitat within the Proposed Project Area.
+Designated critical habitat for the Middle Rio Grande extends from Cochiti Dam downstream to the utility line crossing the Rio Grande at the upstream end of the Elephant Butte Reservoir, which means that there is designated critical habitat within the Proposed Project Area (USFWS 2003, 2010).
 The designation excludes the tribal lands of Santo Domingo, Santa Ana, Sandia, and Isleta Pueblos.
 The USFWS considered the Lower Rio Grande around Big Bend National Park, and the Pecos River between Ft.
 Sumner Dam and Brantley Reservoir for critical habitat but elected not to designate these areas even though they are essential to silvery minnow conservation (e.g., possible re-introduction).
 For all of these reaches, the later extent of critical habitat includes those areas bounded by existing spoil banks or their replacement levees.
-In areas without these structures, the lateral extent of critical habitat is defined as 300 feet (91.4m) of riparian zone adjacent to each side of the river.
+In areas without these structures, the lateral extent of critical habitat is defined as 300 feet (91.4m) of riparian zone adjacent to each side of the river (USFWS 2003).

-RGSM is a pelagic-broadcast spawner, producing non-adhesive, semi-buoyant eggs (Platania and Altenbach 1998).
+RGSM is a broadcast spawner, producing non-adhesive, semi-buoyant eggs (Platania and Altenbach 1998; Medley and Shirey 2013).
 Spawning is initiated by elevated stream discharge and occurs primarily in the late spring and early summer when water temperatures range between 68°F and 75°F (Propst 1999).
+The inundated floodplain during spring runoff provides essential nursery habitat for RGSM (Medley and Shirey 2013).
 Females can produce three to 18 clutches of eggs, each clutch numbering from 200 to 300 eggs.
 Growth to maturation occurs in about two months.
 RGSM typically live only about one year, with less than 10% of the adult population surviving up to two years (Platania and Altenbach 1998, Propst 1999).
 Habitat used by adult RGSM is characterized by silty to sandy substrate, depths of eight inches to 2.6 feet, and slow to moderate current velocity ranging from zero feet/second to 0.98 feet/second (Dudley and Platania 1997).
 Habitats with slow current velocity and associated cover are used in winter.
 RGSM feed on algae and detritus (Propst 1999, USFWS 1999).
 Major threats of persistence to RGSM include diminution of river flows and dewatering by surface water diversions and dam regulation, modification of aquatic habitats that result in faster current velocities and narrower channels, and introduction of non-native fishes (USFWS 1999).
-Recovery of RGSM requires stabilizing the population in the MRG and reestablishing the species in suitable habitats within its historic range (USFWS 1999).
+Recovery of RGSM requires stabilizing the population in the MRG and reestablishing the species in suitable habitats within its historic range (USFWS 1999, 2010).